wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab3_Chat.md

 <img align="middle" src="images/Lab3_16.jpg" width="1000" />

 - Enter the respective fields as per Screenshots below.
-Note we are going to insert the chat bubble into ciscolive.com website by _side loading_ it.
+Note we are going to insert the chat bubble into an online HTML editor for testing www.w3schools.com.
 The `Domain` field should contain the domain where you will insert the chat bubble.

 <img align="middle" src="images/Lab3_17.jpg" width="1000" />